How many job openings are there in the United States?

 Updates published monthly

-About 7.4 million, as of April 2025.
-The number of job openings decreased by 228,000 from April 2024.
+About 7.4 million, as of June 2025.
+The number of job openings increased by 25,000 from June 2024.
 A “job opening” is defined as a position open on the last business day of the month.
 To be considered “open,” a job must meet three conditions: (1) There’s work available for the position; (2) The job could start within 30 days; and (3) The employer is actively recruiting.

 7.4M